-In this blog post, we’ll demystify the 4% rule, a cornerstone in our retirement planning that acts as a blueprint for making your savings last a lifetime.
-We will explore how the 4% rules can be adapted if you leave outside of the USA as well as assessing some common risks not always talked about when it come to the literal definition of this rule and will also share some of the tactics we used to put this plan into action and roll with it.
-Whether you aspire to retire in your 30s, 40s, 50s, or even your 60s you don’t want to miss this post!
+This guide will demystify the 4% rule, the cornerstone in retirement planning that ensures your savings last a lifetime.
+You’ll learn some common risks when it come to the literal definition of this rule.
+If you are outside of the US, this covers how the 4% rules can be adapted for you.
+It also includes tactics to put this plan into action.
+Whether you aspire to retire in your 30s, 40s, 50s, or 60s and beyond you need to educate yourself on investing for retirement.

 Note: This post has been revised as of 12/6/2023 with the addition of 3 How To Sections